pilars-protocols/pilars/src/implementation-and-guidance.md

+---
-# PILARS implementation and guidance
+title: PILARS implementation and guidance

+---
 ## About

-This document contains implementation advice and notes on the [PILARS protocols](./).
+This document contains implementation advice and notes on the [PILARS Protocols](./).

 ## Storage layout